Aliciawyse/testApp/README.md

 - A major challenge was thinking of an approach to level 3.
 But, that was until I came across a very helpful example in [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/).
 The book's One Away example offers a guide for checking if two strings are more than one edit or zero edits away.
 I figured this was a great starting point for checking for duplicates.

 - Writing code to accomplish the level 1, 2 and 3 tasks is one thing.
-It is challenging to re-approach this and think about how I can write testable javascript code.
+But the way I have written the code makes it difficult to test.

 - Understanding how to reduce pollution of the global namespace